fsantanna/pingus/ceu/README.md

 Here, `on_primary_button_click` reacts to mouse clicks, while `update` continuously reacts to the passage of time.
-Callbacks are short lived because they must execute as fast as possible to keep the game responsive in real time.
+Callbacks are short lived because they must execute as fast as possible to keep the game with real-time responsiveness.
-Because callbacks are short lived, the only way one can affect another is by manipulating member variables in the object.
+Because callbacks are short lived, the only way they can affect each other is by manipulating persisting member variables in the object.
 These *state variables* retain their values across multiple invocations, e.g.:
-`on_primary_button_click` writes to `pressed` in the first click (ln.
-X2), and checks its state in further clicks (ln.
-X8),
+`on_primary_button_click` writes to `pressed` in the first click, and checks its state in further clicks (ln.
+X2,X8),
-In the meantime, `update` also checks for `pressed` (ln.
-X9) and may change its state (ln.
-X5).
+In the meantime, `update` also checks for `pressed` and may change its state (ln.
+X9,X5).

-However, note how the accesses to these state variables are spread across the class definition in multiple methods.
+However, note how the accesses to these state variables are spread across the entire class.
 For instance, the distance between the initialization of `pressed` (ln.
 X1) and the last access to it (ln.
-X2) is over 40 lines (in the original file &#91;[X][cpp-armageddon-2]&#93).
+X2) is over 40 lines in the original file &#91;[X][cpp-armageddon-2]&#93;.
 Arguably, this dispersion of code across methods makes the understanding and maintenance of the double-click behavior more difficult.
-Also, even though the state variables are private, unrelated methods such as `draw` can potentially access it.
+Also, even though the state variables are private, unrelated methods such as `draw` (ln.
+X10-X11) can potentially access it.

 Céu provides structured constructs to deal with events, aiming to eradicate explicit manipulation of state variables for control-flow purposes.